 So, do not miss this festival in Ladakh if you are around.

 10. Phyang Tsedup Festival

-The festival is celebrated in Phyang Monastery in months of July/ August or the 2nd and 3rd day of the 6th month as per the Tibetan Calendar.
-Phyang Monastery is 19 KMs from Leh and dedicated to the founder of Dringumpa Monastic Dynasty, Jigten Gombo.
+The festival is celebrated in Phyang Monastery in July/ August or the 2nd and 3rd day of the 6th month as per the Tibetan Calendar.
+Phyang Monastery is 19 KMs from Leh and dedicated to the founder of the Dringumpa Monastic Dynasty, Jigten Gombo.

 This festival is especially applauded for its enthusiasm and energy.
 Visitors observe an abundance in messages of Lord Buddha displayed across the carnival along with various exhibitions of Buddhist artifacts.
 Smiling Lamas in vibrant attire, portraying different characters of the dance is surely a sight you won’t soon forget.